nanoframework/nanoFramework.IoT.Device/devices/Mfrc522/README.md

 # MFRC522 - RFID reader

 MFRC522 is a very cheap RFID/NFC reader for Iso 14443 Type A cards.
-Part of those cars are the [Mifare](../Card/Mifare) family.
+Part of those cars are the [Mifare](../Card/Mifare) and [Ultralight](../Card/Ultralight) family.
 This reader implement the proprietary Mifare cryptography protocol and can be used transparently.

 ## Usage